 Venue: online Zoom meetings

-Upon registering, you will receive a confirmation email containing information about joining the meeting.
+Upon registering, you will receive a confirmation email containing information about joining the meeting as well as reading material information.

 For inquiries, please contact us at email@example.com.
 Thank you!